michaeled/uisleuth/README.md

 The library that you add to your Xamarin.Forms application is a workflow engine.
 It's implemented using a `BlockingCollection` that dispatches incoming messages to listeners, called `Reaction`s.
 Incoming message types are directly associated to a reaction.
 When the corresponding reaction is determined, its instantiated and invoked.
 The implementing reaction can read the incoming message, take an action, and return a response to the client.

-As an example, the following is used to respond to a screenshot request from the desktop client.
+As an example, the code following is used to respond to a screenshot request from the desktop client.

 ### 1) Define the request and response types (server code)